 Asking those kinds of questions is also hugely important to helping you properly segment your leads.

-The first cut on the leads is usually, “are they qualified or not?”
-And by asking the right kinds of questions, you can determine that without having to necessarily touch every single lead.
+The first cut on the leads is usually, “Are they qualified or not?”
+And by asking the right kinds of questions, you can determine that without having to touch every single lead necessarily.

 By the responses each lead gives, it can allow you to bucket your leads by buyer persona and where they are in the buyer’s journey.

-So the right lead quality – it starts with understanding your buyer personas.
-It starts with having valuable enough content sitting behind those landing pages that you earn the right to ask for certain kinds of questions and still have a decent conversion rate.
+So the right lead quality – starts with understanding your buyer personas.
+It starts with having valuable enough content behind those landing pages that you earn the right to ask certain questions and still have a decent conversion rate.

-But it really needs to be focused not just on lead quality, but on quantity at the same time.
+But it needs to be focused not just on lead quality but on quantity simultaneously.

 Focus on Goals with Your Managed Services Leads

-One other related issued that we’re going to talk about in a moment is the idea of having goals.
+One other related issue we’re going to discuss in a moment is the idea of having goals.
 Having more leads isn’t enough.
 We need to be specific about how many more leads we want.